-Healesville Sanctuary is the smallest of the three zoos and so you will likely be able to see everything very quickly, recipe without stopping for any presentations or shows, in about 2.5-3 hours.
-However, I would allocate more time as there are several play spaces which are awesome plus we missed some of the animals and didn’t stop to eat.
+Healesville Sanctuary is the smallest of the three zoos and so you will likely be able to see everything very quickly in about 2.5-3 hours if you don’t stop for any presentations or shows.
+However, I recommend allocating more time as there are several play spaces which are awesome plus we miss some of the animals.

 Lunar’s Secret Forest, an indoor space where you can pretend to use a torch to spot endangered leadbeater possums…

-Inside the Australian Wildlife Health Centre is a new indoor play area called ‘Future Vets’ where kids can role play being a vet.
+Inside the Australian Wildlife Health Centre is an indoor play area ‘Future Vets’ where kids can role-play being a vet.
 It’s cute but pretty small compared to Ranger Kids at Werribee Zoo and Keeper Kids at Melbourne Zoo...

 …The outdoor nature play area has a large covered sandpit, two slides, cubby, tunnel and musical elements.
 For older kids there’s a rope climb plus a picnic area.
 There’s a smaller play area near the Reptile picnic area…

-…by coincidence the CFA were holding a presentation at the zoo on our visit.
-Forget the animals, the real and toy firetrucks were probably the highlight for vehicle-mad Baby 2.0!
-He cried ‘I want to drive the truck’ when we had to leave.
+…by coincidence the CFA are holding a presentation at the zoo on our visit.
+Forget the animals, the real and toy firetrucks are probably the highlight for vehicle-mad Baby 2.0!
+He cries ‘I want to drive the truck’ when we leave.

-- The Spirits of the Sky show is a must-see which we missed;
+- The Spirits of the Sky show is a must-see which we miss;

 - free parking on site;

-- most of the attractions are outdoors so I wouldn’t recommend going in wet weather;
+- most of the attractions are outdoors so I don’t recommend going in wet weather;

 - It’s easy to get around with a pram though it’s safe to let kids roam around on their own;